BitcoinDesign/Guide/guide/getting-started/hardware.md

 When accepting lightning payments, these POS terminals often connect to a remote, always-on lightning node.
 For example, a merchant may use a dedicated iPad to connect to a [BTCPay Server](https://btcpayserver.org/) instance.

-Accepting lightning payments with POS hardware can also be fully offline using a standard like [LNURL](https://github.com/fiatjaf/lnurl-rfc) to easily receive payments.
-An example of this is [LNURLPoS](https://github.com/arcbtc/LNURLPoS)
+Accepting lightning payments with POS hardware can also be fully offline, using a standard like [LNURL](https://github.com/fiatjaf/lnurl-rfc) to easily receive payments.
+An example of this is [LNURLPoS](https://github.com/arcbtc/LNURLPoS).

 ---